ForgottenGlory/MOISE/README.md

   * [Halgari’s Patreon](https://www.patreon.com/user?u=11907933)

 * Mod Authors
   * None of this would be possible without the people who make the quality content we’ve grown to know and love.
-Please endorse the authors’ works.
+Please endorse the authors’ works..